 This page is for support workers who are supporting a client that may be in an abusive situation.
-The website has been designed to be easily printed for use with your clients.
 Please print the information if you prefer a paper copy or would like to have the material available to distribute to your clients.

 Things to Consider When Talking About Abuse with Your Clients